RynDroste/Information_Retrieval/README.md

 - `requests` - For HTTP requests
 - `beautifulsoup4` - For HTML parsing
 - `lxml` - For faster HTML parsing
+- `pysolr` - For Solr integration (optional, only needed for Solr search)

 ## 📖 Usage